flowerlovingatheist/translang/README.md

 * *mo*wusita, contrary to good, is bad; and
 * wusita*fe*, in opposition to good, is evil.

-And opposite is true too, if disita is bad, then:
+And for opposite case it's is true too, if disita is bad, then:
 * *ni*disita, not good bad, other than bad, is not really bad but not necessarily good;
 * *mo*disita, contrary to bad, is good; and
 * disita*fe*, in opposition to bad, is against bad.